Thanhdatne/shelby-ai-chat-memory/README.md

 ## Example Workflow

-1. A user interacts with an AI agent
+1. AI agent generates a knowledge snapshot
-2. The conversation is stored as structured JSON
+2. Snapshot is saved as JSON
-3. The JSON file is uploaded to Shelby as a blob
+3. JSON file is uploaded to Shelby
-4. The Merkle root verifies the stored data
+4. Shelby stores it as a blob
-5. The conversation can later be retrieved and verified
+5. The data can later be verified and retrieved

-## Why Shelby for AI Systems?

-AI infrastructure increasingly needs:

-* persistent storage
-* verifiable data
-* decentralized infrastructure

-Shelby can serve as a **storage layer for AI-generated data**, including:

-* chat logs
-* reasoning traces
-* datasets
-* embeddings
-* model outputs

-## Future Improvements
+## Future Work

-Possible extensions of this idea:

-* automatic conversation uploads
+Possible extensions:

+* automated memory snapshots
-* LLM integration
+* integration with LLM agents
-* vector embeddings stored on Shelby
+* embedding storage
-* decentralized AI memory layer
+* decentralized AI dataset archives

 ## Status

-Experimental prototype.

-Built while exploring Shelby developer tools.
+Experimental prototype built while exploring Shelby developer tooling.